ncssmmolib/children-of-the-struggle-oral-history/pages/about.md

 - North Carolina School of Science and Mathematics-Morganton faculty, staff, and students
 - Appalachian State University students and staff
 - Digital NC, who provided guidance for this project and maintains a copy of this collection
-- Jenn Martin for site development assistance
+- Jenn Martin and Devin Becker for site development assistance